spryker/spryker-docs/docs/pbc/all/carrier-management/202307.0/base-shop/manage-using-glue-api/glue-api-retrieve-shipments-and-shipment-methods-when-submitting-checkout-data.md

 ---
-title: Retrieve shipments and shipment methods when submitting checkout data
+title: "Glue API: Retrieve shipments and shipment methods when submitting checkout data"
 description: Learn how to submit check out data with shipment and shipment methods.
 last_updated: Jul 28, 2022
 template: glue-api-storefront-guide-template
+redirect_from:
+  - /docs/pbc/all/carrier-management/202307.0/base-shop/manage-via-glue-api/retrieve-shipments-and-shipment-methods-when-submitting-checkout-data.html
 ---

 This document describes how to retrieve shipments and shipment methods when submitting checkout data.
 For full information about the endpoint, see [Submit checkout data](/docs/pbc/all/cart-and-checkout/{{page.version}}/base-shop/manage-using-glue-api/check-out/submit-checkout-data.html).